cbrookins/cbrookins.github.io/_posts/2012-01-21-Convert-a-Virtualbox-VDI-to-a-VMWare-VMDK.markdown

 In Linux you can run the command as is.
 Just copy and past, changing the "pathtoimage.vdi" and "pathtoimage.vmdk".

-VBoxManage clonehd "pathtoimage.vdi" "pathtoimage.vmdk --format VMDK  n
+`VBoxManage clonehd "pathtoimage.vdi" "pathtoimage.vmdk --format VMDK`